configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 This document offers an in-depth explanation of how the SDK determines the value of a feature flag when executing the `GetValue` function.
 Understanding this process requires prior knowledge of targeting concepts.

-The feature flag's value is influenced by:
+The feature flag's value is determined by:

 - The feature flag's rules defined on the Dashboard,
 - The [User Object] provided to the `GetValue` function, and